EdJoPaTo/website-stalker-example/work/frame/de-en-desktop.md

 Our blog
 ----------

-Product updates and news about new launches and initiatives
+Product updates and news about new launches and initiatives.

 [Go to blog](https://frame.work/blog)